smogon/pokemon-showdown/COMMANDLINE.md

 `./pokemon-showdown validate-team [FORMAT-ID]`

-: Reads a team from stdin, and validates it
-: - If valid: exits with code 0
+: Reads a team in any format from stdin, and validates it : - If valid: exits with code 0
 : - If invalid: writes errors to stderr, exits with code 1